 His 2021 book was written with Derrick Anderson on nanotechnology governance for Cambridge University Press.
 Integrating Logics in the Governance of Emerging Technologies: The Case of Nanotechnology offers a synthetic platform for analyzing the governance of emerging technologies.

 His 2016 book, Above Politics: Bureaucratic Discretion and Credible Commitment, was published by Cambridge University Press.
 Written with Gary J. Miller, this book is about how the regulatory state shapes markets, economic performance, and innovation.

 This book received the American Political Science Association’s 2021 Herbert Simon Award for the best book in public administration.
 In 2017, this book received APSA’s Gladys M. Kammerer Award for US national public policy and the International Political Science Association’s Levine Prize for comparative administration and public policy.
 In 2016, it received the Book of the Year Award of the Section of Public Administration Research (SPAR) of the American Society of Public Administration.

 His 2009 book, Presidential Rhetoric and the Public Agenda: Constructing the War on Drugs, written with Jeff Yates, was published by Johns Hopkins University Press.
 This book is about the War on Drugs as a political strategy.

-Having published over 75 papers in peer-reviewed journals, law reviews, and edited books, Professor Whitford writes broadly on topics in public management and policy design.
-His papers have been published in journals such as the Administrative Science Quarterly, the Journal of Public Administration Research and Theory, the Journal of Policy Analysis and Management, the American Journal of Public Health, and the American Journal of Political Science.
+His research papers have appeared in peer-reviewed journals such as the Administrative Science Quarterly, the Journal of Public Administration Research and Theory, the Journal of Policy Analysis and Management, the American Journal of Public Health, Public Administration Review, and the American Journal of Political Science.